project-fifo/docs/general/rightmanagement.rst

 Organisations
 =============

 *FiFo* abstracts the concept of an *Organisation* (Customer, Client) away from the user.
-This means one *Organistaiton* can have multiple users, and a *User* (for example an admin user) can belong to multiple *Organisations*.
+This means one *Organisation* can have multiple users, and a *User* (for example an admin user) can belong to multiple *Organisations*.
 However, belonging to an *Organisation* does not grant a *User* any permissions, this is handled by assigning *Roles*.
-A *User* can select one of the *Organisations* he blongs to *active* meaning he acts for the *Organisation* and triggers certain events.
+A *User* can select one of the *Organisations* he belongs to *active* meaning he acts for the *Organisation* and triggers certain events.

 Triggers
 --------

 *Triggers* are where *Organisation* get their power from.
-They are miniature scripts that get executed when certain events occour.
+They are miniature scripts that get executed when certain events occur.

 Trigger events
 ``````````````